 The more recent history of European colonisation, nation building and national independence dates back only to the 19th and 20th centuries.
 It is the latter period that concerns us here since the outsiders who settled and lived in Papua New Guinea can tell their stories.
 They are stories that need to be told while they can still be told.
 The PNGAA has published many of them in its journals over many years.

-You are able to access these stories by using the “Search” window in the upper right hand part of the screen.
+You are able to access these stories by using the “Search” window in the right hand side of the screen.

 To find an article or story that may interest you, simply choose the category from the drop down menu and hit “Submit”.